 - DREAM Scholarship for Synchronized Skaters

 In 2019, the Dream Scholarship for Synchronized Skaters was created from the Synchronized Skating Athlete Support Fund.
 This scholarship was created for synchronized skaters who are passionate and invested in the future of the sport.
 A $500 scholarship will be awarded to two (2) skaters that competed in one of the following levels during the previous season: one (1) preliminary, pre-juvenile, or juvenile level skater and one (1) open juvenile, intermediate, or novice level skater.

 - Must be a rostered synchronized skater from the previous competitive season and be in good standing with U.S. Figure Skating

-- Athlete must submit a video of self as part of the application process
+- Athlete must submit an essay as part of the application process

 - Joyce Komperda Athlete Support Fund